Once considered old, dated, and of lesser quality, prefabrication has become new and innovative.

 Developers and general contractors are looking towards modular building to help improve schedules and decrease costs.

 Time is money

 A typical construction schedule is made up of various stages: Design and engineering, the Permit and Approval stage, Site development and Foundations, Building Construction and Site Restoration.
-When a building is modularized the manufacturing is taking place at the same time as the site development and foundations.
+When a modular office building is modularized the manufacturing is taking place at the same time as the site development and foundations.
 The work is done in a controlled environment.
 No dealing with the weather elements when trying to put up walls or roofing tiles.
 The Install and Site Restoration takes a shorter period of time and creates savings in the overall project schedule.